unidavemeyer/web-adventure/README.md

 The main idea here is to use python3's http.server module (yes, not marked for production use, this is a toy!) to implement a http server, and to thus create one or more request handlers that implement the actual behavior.
 In order to have multiple players
-(possibly simultaneously) we thus have one or more sessions on the server side.
+(possibly simultaneously) we also have one or more sessions on the server side.
 A session remembers state for the particular player so that we can do interesting things like have a "current" URL that always returns where the player is, even if that is a different logical location over the course of the game, or a different logical location than another player.